google-deepmind/mujoco/doc/computation/fluid.rst

 Inertia model
 -------------

-In this model, the shape of each body, for fluid dynamics purposes, is assumed to be the *equivalent inertia box*, which can also be visualized.
+In this model the shape of each body, for fluid dynamics purposes, is assumed to be the *equivalent inertia box*, which can also be visualized.
 For a body with mass :math:`\mathcal{M}` and inertia matrix :math:`\mathcal{I}`, the half-dimensions (i.e. half-width, half-depth and half-height) of the equivalent inertia box are